-Papers have been asked for the forthcoming International Technical Seminar of I.P.W.E (India) on 22nd and 23rd Feb.
-2019 at Hyderabad on Challenges in Introducing Speeds of 160 kmph for Passenger Trains on IR.
-One point should deal with Track Maintenance Practices and its Effect on Safety.
+paper had been submitted to the This International Technical Seminar of I.P.W.E.
+(India) held on 22nd and 23rd Feb.
+2019 at Hyderabad with the topic: "Challenges in Introducing Speeds 160 kmph for Passenger Trains on Points had to deal with Track IR".
+Maintenance Practices and its Effect on Safety.